 O-rings are the simplest, most readily available type of seal used across every industry and market.
 They are arguably the best seal for many applications, but perhaps daunting to an engineer with no experience in seal design.
 The O-Ring Basics chapter of Parker's eHandbook provides an overview of what an O-ring is, how it works, and finally, the benefits over other seals.

 One very important consideration is the hardness of a rubber material.
-A customer may need to seal a high pressure fluid, which would call for a harder material.
+A customer may need to seal a high-pressure fluid, which would call for a harder material.
 On the other hand, he might want to minimize insertion force, or the O-ring may be sealing some delicate hardware, such as thin plastic or a sapphire plate.
 This may call for a softer material.
 For testing the hardness of the material, Parker recommends Shore A hardness.
-It is an industry standard test for rubber, and it is an acceptance criteria for every batch of O-ring material mixed by Parker.
+It is an industry-standard test for rubber, and it is an acceptance criterion for every batch of O-ring material mixed by Parker.

 The device consists of a hardened steel rod with a truncated cone at the tip.
 The steel rod is spring-loaded and actuates a dial with a scale of 0 to 100.
 The test specimen is placed directly underneath the truncated cone, and the device is pressed down onto the part until the flat metal plate on the bottom is flush with the rubber specimen.

 The more the cone deforms the rubber material, the lower the hardness measurement.
 The less the cone deforms the rubber material, the higher the hardness measurement.